projectcalico/calico/master/security/namespace-policy.md

 ### Value

-Kubernetes namespaces let you group/separate resources to meet a variety of use-cases.
-For example you can use namespaces to separate development, production, and QA environments, or to allow different teams to use the same cluster.
-Using namespace selectors in {{site.prodname}} network policies allows you to allow or deny traffic to/from pods belonging to specific namespaces.
+Kubernetes namespaces let you group/separate resources to meet a variety of use cases.
+For example, you can use namespaces to separate development, production, and QA environments, or allow different teams to use the same cluster.
+You can use namespace selectors in {{site.prodname}} network policies to allow or deny traffic to/from pods in specific namespaces.

 ### Features